RapidAI/RapidOCR/README_en.md

     ├── ocrweb          # Based on python and Flask web ├── python          # python reasoning code directory ├── release         #
-    ├── tools           # Some conversion scripts and the like └── training        # Script or program used to train your own model
+    └── tools           # Some conversion scripts and the like
 </details>